Plastic is a problem.

 - Keep a recycling chart on your fridge, like the one by Future Centre Trust

-I’m looking forward to learning to make better environmental decisions on a consistent basis.
+I’m looking forward to making better environmental decisions across the board on a consistent basis.

 A fan of creation is technically a foe of pollution, so I’m up for the challenge – and responsibility.